 The truth is that we simply can’t know for sure what makes another person tick.
 (No, not even the people who are closest to us.)
 We cannot tell all that drives them, how they see themselves and the world, and who they are going to become tomorrow.

 When we see another doing something we don’t understand, let’s pause instead of rushing to explain, judge.
-Let’s quietly honor them, celebrate them.
-They will notice the difference.
-When they do, we will have opened the doors to deeper collaboration, fun, and win-win results.
+Let’s honor them, believe in them more than they believe in themselves, and seek win-win.
+They will notice the shift we’ve made.
+When they do, we will have opened the doors to more collaboration, fun, and results.

 In your corner,